Champitoad/coq-actema/README.md

   You'll probably also want to enable formatting on save (formatting uses ocamlformat).
   Go to File > Preferences > Settings, type "format" and check the option to format on save.

+- Follow the instructions in frontend/README.md to setup the javascript stuff.

 ## Build instructions